 Arrangements for risk management are subject to review by the Joint Audit Committee.
-The

-Constabulary's Strategic Risk Register is presented to the Committee at each quarterly meeting.
+The Constabulary's Strategic Risk Register is presented to and updated by Chief Officers three times per year.
+The Strategic Risk Register is then presented to the Joint Audit Committee twice a year.